timschott/timschott.github.io/_posts/2019-01-15-text-cleaning-post.md

 That's the rub, folks.
 Every text has its own unique representation which brings with it particular advtantages and challenges.
 Tread lightly, and always check your sanity by outputting recent commands into your **`R`** terminal; you never know when you might have accidentally taken a wrong turn, and it's better to find out early than after you've committed to your database.

 Comprehensive implementations for each of these steps can be found in the [repo](https://github.com/timschott/dmp) for this project.
 I'm making a file for each book.
-I've found it hard to make functions within one big file for this type of work; I reuse code sometimes, but often have to tweak it a lot, so it can get confusing scrolling vertically through a 1600 line file where most of the work loooks similar.
+I've found it hard to make functions within one big file for this type of work; I reuse code sometimes, but often have to tweak it a lot, so it can get confusing scrolling vertically through a 1600 line file where most of the work looks similar.

 I hope this post helps.
 My site's SEO isn't great but hopefully a fervent undergrad in the future, wading through the messy online regex resources, stumbles upon this guide.